nxrotxm/nmap-network-scanning-project/03-Basic-Scanning.md

-# 📘 Chapter 3 : Nmap Practical Scanning (Real Commands)
+# 📘 Chapter 3 : Basic Scanning Techniques

 ---

 ## ⚡ Introduction

 Now that you understand networking basics, it's time to **use Nmap in real scenarios**.

+---

+## 🔍 What is Basic Scanning

+### Basic scanning is not just running commands—it’s about:

+- Discovering targets
+- Mapping the network
+- Identifying entry points

+👉 This is your foundation for all attacks

+---

 🎯 Goal: Learn how to scan targets like a real penetration tester.